 Ethical, transparent, and inclusive AI are crucial for implementing social technology into everyday life.
 Thus a key component of my research is challenging the host of western-centric biases introduced in machine learning and facial expression recognition systems.

-Hailing from a background in psychology and statistics, my current research lies in integrating state-of-the-art computational methods with contemporary social psychological theory and the cutting edge research conducted across the CDT.
+Hailing from a background in psychology and statistics, my current research lies in integrating state-of-the-art computational methods with contemporary social psychological theory and the cutting edge research conducted across the Social AI CDT.

 Towards a Culturally Inclusive Facial Expression Recognition System